CliffordAnderson/XQuery4Humanists/01-introduction.md

 Other ways exist to count in FLWOR expressions, but it's easy to get the order mixed up as you manipulate the tuple stream.
 Try combining `group by` with `count` to see what I mean.
 Can you partition books into fiction and nonfiction while also order the books sequentially in those groups?
 Try it out yourself, then check my [solution](https://gist.github.com/CliffordAnderson/35cde75043b55ab8a213d3e0449941c9).

-> Note for eXist users: Unfortunately the `count` clause has not yet been implemented in eXist.
-Luckily, a workaround is available: first, use the `at` clause to bind the variable `$num` to the current position of the interation through the books and (b) use either an intermediate FLWOR to pre-sort the books or, as shown here, the `fn:sort()` function:
+> Note for eXist users: As of eXist 3.4.0, the `count` clause has not yet been implemented.
+Luckily, an acceptable workaround is available: first, use the `at` clause to bind the variable `$num` to the current position of the interation through the books and (b) use either an intermediate FLWOR to pre-sort the books or, as shown here, the `fn:sort()` function:
 >
 > ```xquery
 > for $book at $num in fn:sort($books/book)